openstack-k8s-operators/designate-operator/DEPLOYING.md

 ## Create the Designate Networks

-Designate manages the DNS records stored in one or more bind9 servers.
+Designate manages the DNS records stored in one or more BIND servers.
 This occurs using standard DNS protocols and *rndc* commands over a secure, dedicated network link.
 This requires changes to the *NodeNetworkConnectionPolicy* for the worker nodes and a *NetworkAttachmentDefinition* for connecting pods to the